Rentable scooters roll out of Mobile - NewsBreak

 MOBILE, Ala (WPMI) — West Mobile is feeling the positive impact of growth as new stores, restaurants, and neighbors continue to pop up across the area.
 "We experienced one of the largest growth in the West Mobile Southwest Mobile County area that we had ever seen," said County Commissioner Randal Duiett.

 MOBILE, Ala.
-(WPMI) -- Topgolf is coming to Mobile.
-This will be the third location of the franchise in the state behind Birmingham and Huntsville.
+(WPMI) — What was once a rumor is now true...
+It looks like Top Golf is coming to Mobile!
+This will be the 3rd location of the franchise in the state behind Birmingham and Huntsville.
 Mobile County and City will each contribute about $1.25 million for the development of the company.
-The Top Golf will be near I-65 and Government...
+The Top Golf will be near I-65 and Government Street where the old Hollywood Movie Theatre is.

-So long, scooters.
-Bolt Mobility leaves Mobile with few reported incidences, some lingering concerns

-Financial difficulties, not safety issues, caused the electric scooter company co-founded by legendary Jamaican sprinter Usain Bolt to abruptly leave Mobile last week.
-But city officials hope another company will enter the market, and again bring the rental e-scooters, or even electric bicycles, to downtown Mobile.
-“Its unfortunate Bolt was...

 Popular Daphne restaurants padlocked, ordered closed